2alin/MeteorLib/README.md

 # MeteorLib

+## Archived project
+This project is no longer maintained

 ## Video Preview
 https://www.youtube.com/watch?v=SkohUoTVAWg

 ## Project Description

-Update 2025-Sep-30: Data API and live version of the project are currently unavailable.
+**Update 2025-Sep-30**: Data API and live version of the project are currently unavailable.

 A web app library that displays information about meteorite landings on earth. [ Try it out at https://meteorlib.netlify.com ]